-Pursuant to the Computer Matching and Privacy Protection Act of 1988, Treasury maintains a Data Integrity Board (DIB) to oversee its computer matching programs.
+Pursuant to the Computer Matching and Privacy Protection Act of 1988,2 Treasury maintains a Data Integrity Board (DIB) to oversee its computer matching programs.
 Computer matching programs provide a direct benefit to the public by assisting in the elimination of errors and in monitoring fraud, waste, and abuse.
 Matching agreements expire 18 months after execution unless renewed for an additional 12-month period.
 After a renewal period expires, an agreement may be re-established for an additional 18 months.
-For 2020 data on Treasury's computer matching agreements, please refer to page 13.
-Treasury's computer matching agreements can be found at: https://www.treasury.gov/privacy/Computer-Matching Programs/Pages/default.aspx
+For 2021 data on Treasury's computer matching agreements, please refer to page 14.
+Treasury's computer matching agreements can be found at: Computer Matching Programs | U.S. Department of the Treasury

-&lt;sup>2 Pub.
+2 Pub.
 L. No. 100-503.

-SECTION 2: DEPARTMENT OF THE TREASURY SEMIANNUAL 2020 REPORTING ON PRIVACY AND CIVIL LIBERTIES ACTIVITIES PURSUANT TO SECTION 803 OF THE IMPLEMENTING RECOMMENDATIONS OF THE 9/11 COMMISSION ACT OF 2007 FOR REPORTING PERIOD APRIL 1, 2020 TO SEPTEMBER 30, 2020
+SECTION TWO: DEPARTMENT OF THE TREASURY SEMIANNUAL 2021 REPORTING ON PRIVACY AND CIVIL LIBERTIES ACTIVITIES PURSUANT TO SECTION 803 OF THE IMPLEMENTING RECOMMENDATIONS OF THE 9/11 COMMISSION ACT OF 2007 FOR REPORTING PERIOD APRIL 1, 2021 TO SEPTEMBER 30, 2021